hajdumozes/exam-tic-tac-toe/notes.md

 case 2: O-s should not be part of it

-case 3: X-s shoud not be part of it
+✅ case 3: X-s should not be part of it

 ### Player: